picoruby/picoruby/mrbgems/picoruby-wasm-rubino/README.md

-# Rapp
+# Rubino

-Rapp is a lightweight frontend framework for PicoRuby.wasm that implements Virtual DOM and reactive component-based architecture.
+Rubino is a lightweight frontend framework for PicoRuby.wasm that implements Virtual DOM and reactive component-based architecture.

 ## Features